dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 We'll add a boolean `loading` property to track loading state.
 Loading should be turned off when the API responds either with a success or a failure; we don't want to get stuck in an infinite loading state.
 We'll add `this.loading = false` in both the `onNext` and `onError` subscription functions.

-> **Note:** This is different our implemention in the Angular 1 app: [ng1-dinos used the promise method `.finally()`](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/pages/home/Home.ctrl.js).
+> **Note:** This differs from our implemention in the Angular 1 app: [ng1-dinos used the promise method `.finally()`](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/pages/home/Home.ctrl.js).
 When [subscribing to observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/subscribe.md), the `onCompleted` function is only executed upon graceful termination of the observable sequence.
-Unlike `finally()` with promises, it will not run if an exception occurred.
+Unlike `finally()` with promises, it will not run if an exception occurs.

 To initiate the loading state, we'll set the `loading` property to `true` in the `ngOnInit()` lifecycle hook.